AbdallahElYaddak/DownloadAnyGDrivePDF/README.md

 ### Download Any Google Drive PDF [Source](/DLGDrivePDFs.js)
 Enables the download button for any PDF file on Google drive.
 #### Known Issues
 The PDF tab MUST be active wile the code works.
-You can not move to ther tabs while it is scrolling through the PDF.
+You can not move to other tabs while it is scrolling through the PDF.
 ### Turn mobile Facebook links to desktop links [Source](/FBLinksToPC.js)
 Useful when you open FB links sent from a mobile on a PC.